iqtree/iqtree.github.io/doc/Concordance-Factor.md

 If you use this feature please cite: __Minh B.Q., Hahn M., Lanfear R.__ (2018) New methods to calculate concordance factors for phylogenomic datasets. <https://doi.org/10.1101/487801>

-> Please first download the beta version 1.7-beta7: <https://github.com/Cibiv/IQ-TREE/releases/tag/v1.7-beta7>.
+> For this feature please use the latest beta version 1.7-betaX: <https://github.com/Cibiv/IQ-TREE/releases>.

-> Rob Lanfear wrote a very nice [blog post on how to use and interpret concordance factors](http://www.robertlanfear.com/blog/files/concordance_factors.html).
+> See [very nice tips on how to use and interpret concordance factors](http://www.robertlanfear.com/blog/files/concordance_factors.html) by Rob Lanfear.
 {: .tip}

 Inferring species tree